Bill Monroe Farm: Buildings

 The main house, the Bill Monroe Homeplace is a 1,000 square feet (93 m2) building built in 1920.
 It was built on the site of a saddlebag log cabin which burned in 1916, which was the birthplace of Bill Monroe and many of his siblings.
 The 1920 building incorporated the original chimney and hearth of the log cabin.

 The Charlie Monroe House was originally built in 1945 or 1946 and was regarded as non-contributing in the National Register listing.
 It is described by Paul McCoy as being built by Charlie Monroe using wooden clapboards and Permastone.
 The house includes a garage, two porches, and three brick chimneys.

 Along with the Charlie Monroe House, there were two festival stages and a sorghum mill on the property which were considered non-contributing.

 Restoration

-During the years after Monroe's passing, vandals took pieces of wood form the main house as souvenirs, adding to the disrepair already caused by weathering.
+During the years after Monroe's passing, vandals took pieces of wood from the main house as souvenirs, adding to the disrepair already caused by weathering.
 The homeplace was restored in 2001 by the Bill Monroe Foundation with assistance of restoration expert Vie Hood from Tennessee, "whose restoration credits include the Tennessee State Capitol Building, Davy Crockett's home, and the Hermitage the home of Andrew Jackson."